 According to Pickowicz, everyone is hardwired to know God exists.
 His proof for this claim?
 The Bible.
-He presents no empirical proof.
-Pickowicz, quoting the God of Calvinism, John Calvin, points to the fact that even indigenous tribes acknowledge the existence of a God.
+He presents no empirical evidence for his claim.
+Pickowicz, quoting the God of Calvinism, John Calvin, points to the fact that even indigenous tribes acknowledge the existence of a deity.
 Fine, let’s run with this argument for a minute.
-Let’s say everyone is hardwired to acknowledge God.
+Let’s say everyone is hardwired to acknowledge “God.”
 Why is it then that this knowledge of God is so varied?
-If it is the Christian God who puts it in the heart of everyone to acknowledge him why is it that so many people acknowledge the wrong God?
-I would think that the Christian God would make sure that everyone knew that he alone is God, yet day after day billions of people worship other Gods.
+If it is the Christian God who puts it in the heart of everyone to acknowledge him, why is it that so many people acknowledge the wrong God?
+I would think that the Christian God would make sure that everyone knew that he alone is God, yet day after day billions of people worship other gods.
 Why is this?

 Pickowicz needs to get his nose out of Calvin’s Institutes of the Christian Religion and do some serious thinking about WHY people are religious and WHY they choose the God they do.
-Last January, I wrote a post titled Why Most Americans are Christian.
+Several years ago, I wrote a post titled Why Most Americans are Christian.
 In this post, I explained why most Americans, when asked if they believe in the Christian God, will answer yes:

 Cultural Christianity is all about what people say and not what they do.
 This is the predominant form of Christianity in America.
 When asked, do you believe in the Christian God? they will say Yes.
 It matters not how they live or even if they understand Christian doctrine.
 They believe and that’s all that matters.

-It is this Christian world into which every American child is born.
+It is this Christian world into which children in the United States are born.
 While my wife and I can point to the various conversion experiences we had, we still would have been Christians even without the conversion experiences.
 Our culture was Christian, our families were Christian, everyone around us was Christian.
 How could we have been anything BUT Christian?

 Practicing Christians have a hard time accepting this.
 They KNOW the place and time Jesus saved them.
 They KNOW when they were baptized, confirmed, dedicated, saved, or whatever term their sect uses to connote belief in the Christian God.

 Why are most people in Muslim countries Muslim?
 Why are most people in Buddhist countries Buddhist?
 Simple.
-People generally embrace the dominant religion and practice of their culture, and so it is in America.
+People generally embrace the dominant religion and practice of their culture, and so it is in the U.S.

 It is culture, and not a conversion experience, that determines a person’s religious affiliation.
-The conversion experiences are the eggs the Christian chicken lays.
 Evangelicals, in particular, have built their entire house on the foundation of each person having a conversion experience.
 However, looking at this from a sociological perspective, it can be seen that a culture’s dominant religion affects which religion a person embraces more than any other factor.

-Only by looking at religion from a sociological perspective can we understand and explain why people believe in a particular God.
-People such as Pickowicz deny the value of such explanations, preferring to let their Bible do the talking.
+Only by looking at religion from a sociological perspective can we understand and explain why people believe in a particular deity.
+People such as Pickowicz deny the value and importance of such explanations, preferring to let their trusty inspired, inerrant, infallible Bible do the talking.
 It is impossible to have a reasonable conversation with people who think in this manner.
 For them, God has spoken, and any knowledge, be it sociological or neurological, that doesn’t affirm the Biblical narrative, is rejected out of hand.